-If you are considered an out-of-state resident for tuition purposes, you will exhaust total Stafford Loan eligibility before meeting the total cost of education.
-Commercial alternative loans are available to you in this situation.
+More than likely you will exhaust total Stafford Loan eligibility before meeting the total cost of education.
+Commercial alternative loans and are available to you in this situation.
 Staff in the Financial Aid Office can advise you regarding these loans.